-Physical changes after you have given birth
+Physical changes after a woman has given birth

 There are many different ways your body reacts after birth, and some of this is dependent on the experience you had and how your baby was born.
 If you have any questions please ask your midwife or obstetrician.